russ-hensel/python_smart_terminal/README.md

 	Note for contributers
 		Fixes would be great.
 		Extensions would be great.
-		Re write of current code would generally be discouraged... you are free to create a fork of your own.
+		Re write of current code would generally be discouraged... but you are free to create a fork of your own.
 		( take a look at readme_rsh.txt for some additional notes on changes... )

 ```